codecop/javaclass-rb/Readme.txt

 I am still doing Java most of the time.
 I used to be quite enthusiastic about it, but after 11 years I can see the advantages of being a polyglot.
 So I use Ruby for all kind of stuff, just for fun.
-When I needed some Java class analysis I wrote it with Ruby.
+When I needed some Java class analysis I wrote it in Ruby.
 As I am a puritan, I did not want to call javap from my script, so I started disassembling the class files, which might be the base for some serious static code analysis tools.
 (I started adding methods to that end...)